PubNubDevelopers/android-kotlin-chat-tutorial/README.md

-# Add Push Notifications to an Android Kotlin Application using PubNub
+# Add Mobile Push Notifications to an Android Kotlin Application using PubNub
-In this tutorial you’ll discover how to set up and add push notifications/messaging to an application.
+In this tutorial you’ll discover how to set up and add mobile push notifications to an application.
-You will integrate push notifications to an application that allows users to receive updates, even when the application is in the foreground, background, and even closed.
+You will integrate mobile push notifications to an application that allows users to receive updates, even when the application is in the foreground, background, and even closed.
 The [detailed, step-by-step tutorial](https://www.pubnub.com/tutorial/simple-chat-app-android-kotlin/) is also located at on PubNub's website.

 If you would like to learn more about how the chat application was constructed, follow our [Android Kotlin Simple Chat Application Tutorial](https://www.pubnub.com/tutorial/simple-chat-app-android-kotlin/).
 A [detailed tutorial](https://www.pubnub.com/tutorial/simple-chat-app-android-kotlin/) is available for a step-by-step guide on how easy it is to integrate chat into your own application.